biemond/com.athom.philipsair/README.txt

-Warning: This will work fine on philips devices produced before late 2019, Philips changed their firmware and protocol from http to COAP and I don't have a test device to make the required changes.

-Added support for Philip AIR purifiers, it should work for all the philips air devices but we tested it on
+Added support for Philip AIR purifiers, it should work for all the philips air devices (also the new 2020 devices with COAP protocol)
+Verified on
-- AC5659/10 air purifier
+- AC5659/10 Air purifier 2019 model
-- AC3259/10 air purifier
+- AC3259/10 Air purifier 2019 model
-- AC3829/10 Humidifier and air purifier
+- AC3829/10 Humidifier and air purifier 2019 model
+- AC2889/10 Air purifier 2020 model

 Purifier ( + Humidifier ) Device
 For adding the device you need to provide Philips device ip address plus Homey has to be on the same network as your purifier.